jwbjnwolf/nginx-bad-bot-blocker/README.md

 ## How to use this fork instead of upstream:
 - Follow instructions for installing files from the [upstream repo](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/MANUAL-CONFIGURATION.md).
 - Edit your `deny.conf` file with the changes provided in these two commits as also stated above: [Commit 1](../../../commit/d3459217f2394ac9ed50d1fcac0cd7b323637c7f), [Commit 2](../../../commit/13b8798f04dfffd58d9d22224b7ec3e660398da5).
+- If you want to deny fedi blocklist scrapers access to the peers and blocks api routes, edit your `deny.conf` file with the changes provided in this commit as also stated above: [Edits](../../../commit/660f5d55a19c672d3a837128dda181bee98e40ef).
-- If you use Anubis or go-away, edit your `deny.conf` file with the changes provided in this commit as also stated above: [Commit](../../../commit/c7cb0d953b4bd617bb1015806c22ff7e2cf9c72c).
+- If you use Anubis or go-away, edit your `deny.conf` file with the changes provided in this commit as also stated above: [Edits](../../../commit/c7cb0d953b4bd617bb1015806c22ff7e2cf9c72c).
 - Edit your `update-ngxblocker` updater script to point to the configuration hosted here: [Edits](../../../commit/cc16f568bf61b14d1ce0080fe4635595cd1d9a4c).
 - Alternatively, point your updater script to the configuration hosted on my Codeberg mirror: [Edits](../../../commit/bf87f7c276cdf4801b54fc2afa606e971ccf4ac4).

 ## Important `deny.conf` notes:
 - **Self hosted Git Repos**:
   - Please ensure you do not include the `deny.conf` in any server blocks or location blocks for git repositories such as Forgejo to ensure the repos function as intended.
-Using it with a git repo that has dotFiles for example will result in the dot files in the repo being inaccessible.
+Using it with a git repo that has dotFiles for example will result in the dot files in the repo being inaccessible, and same goes for every other denied path.
 - **Proof of Work challenge AI bot blockers**:
   - You can and I do recommend to use this blocker as a first layor of defence before proxying through proof of work challenge AI bot blockers such as [Anubis](https://github.com/TecharoHQ/anubis) or [go-away](https://git.gammaspectra.live/git/go-away).
 But like stated above, you will need to make changes to your `deny.conf` since the challenge makes use of dotFolders.
 Anubis uses `<path>/.within.website`, and go-away uses `<path>/.well-known/.git.gammaspectra.live`.
 Please note that other proof of work challenge blockers haven't been tested against so you need to use caution if you don't use either of these.
 Though if one uses `<path>/.git.<something>` for it's challenge then it'll work.